floooh/fips/site/p050_cmakeguide.md

 #### fips\_files\_ex(dir glob... \[EXCEPT glob...\] \[GROUP ide\_group\] \[NO\_RECURSE\])

-Like fips\_dir(), but will also do a fips\_files() with files found in a directory that match an expression fro the glob expression list excluding any file that is in the `EXCEPT` glob expression list.
+Like fips\_dir(), but will also do a fips\_files() with files found in a directory that match an expression from the glob expression list excluding any file that is in the `EXCEPT` glob expression list.
 You can use `NO_RECURSE` so it will not search files in subdirectories.